corstian/digital-garden/notes/software/Model - View - ViewModel (MVVM).md

 Reuse of the model and viewmodels is relevant in a number of situations:

 - When the frontend needs to be implemented on multiple platforms (e.g. web and mobile), the main application model can be reused, only attaching a new frontend.
-- When needing to migrate to a new frontend frame
+- When needing to migrate to a new frontend framework due to deprecations

+The challenge with MVVM is not to couple the viewmodel to